-Our main work in England and Wales in 2021 was focussed on water quality and its impact on wild trout, salmon and all other water-dependent life.
-We revisited the Riverfly Census in 2021 sampling the sites we surveyed in our original 2015 to 2017 census.
-The aim was to see if the 2018 introduction of the Farming Rules for Water had made a difference to agricultural pollution.
-Evidence from our original 3-year Riverfly Census Project, which analysed invertebrates from 12 rivers across England and Wales to species level to provide evidence of various pollutants on river health, together with the evidence from 2021 will provide important evidence for us to inform, educate and act on water quality problems.
+One main area of work in England and Wales in 2022 was on assessing water quality and its impact on wild trout, salmon and all other water-dependent life.
+We published the results of the 2021 Riverfly Census.
+The Census' purpose was to see if the 2018 introduction of the Farming Rules for Water had made a difference to agricultural pollution since our first Census of 2015 to 2017.
+These Riverfly Census Projects, which analyse invertebrates from 12 rivers across England and Wales to species level to provide evidence of various pollutants on river health, provides important evidence for us to inform, educate and act on water quality problems.
 The original Census results spotlighted the alarmingly poor condition of some of our most high-profile rivers, particularly from sediment, phosphate and chemicals, a problem borne out by the Environment Agency's Water Framework Directive 2019 Classification of Rivers published in November 2020.
-We will publish the 2021 results in 2022.
+The results of our 2021 Census showed very little improvement overall and an increasing signs of chemical pollution stress.